 Site logo

 What is Google EAT?
-The ultimate SEO E-A-T Guide
+The ultimate Affiliate Marketing SEO E-A-T Guide

-Every time I’ve heard the term E-A-T in the SEO circles, I always think of food first but then after a reality check, it dawns on me that we are talking about: Google E-A-T.
+Whenever I hear the term E-A-T in SEO circles, I always think of food first.
+Then, after a reality check, it dawns on me that we are talking about Google E-A-T.

 Over the years, this has been a common term for SEO professionals.
-However, the bigger question to the SEO pro reading this right now is why this Google E-A-T matters and what is it.
+However, the bigger question to the SEO pro reading this right now is why this Google E-A-T matters and what it is.

 E-A-T stands for Expertise, Authoritativeness, and Trustworthiness.

-It has been part of the Google algorithm over the years and is part of the Search Quality Evaluator Guidelines that determine how a site rates on the E-A-T scale (although Google denies any existence of an E-A-T scale or score).
+It has been part of the Google algorithm over the years.
+It is also part of the Search Quality Evaluator Guidelines, which determine how an affiliate marketing site rates on the E-A-T scale (although Google denies any existence of an E-A-T scale or score).

-However, because of the number of pages Google spends explaining every aspect of E-A-T in the Search Guidelines (57 pages out of 175) – we assume that this is very important to Google.
+However, we assume this is very important to Google because of the number of pages Google spends explaining every aspect of E-A-T in the Search Guidelines (57 pages out of 175).

 Therefore, in this article, we want to discuss the following: